abelsj60/my-site/app/data/the-story/story-chapter-four.md

 The boy climbed out at Wall Street, and snaked through back alleys to Hanover Square.
 Magicians thronged the way.

-"Here we are," he said to himself.
+"Coding school," he said.

-A white building soared skyward.
-The boy logged into practical magic 11 stories up.
+A white tower soared skyward.
+The boy logged into practical magic 11 flights up.
 Code covered computer screens across the floor.
-It was smart and austere.
+While smart and austere, the logic lacked something important.

-"But it lacks purpose," he thought.
+"Purpose," he thought.

-Pixelated colors began flooding the floor.
-"Software is a story," he said, looking out at a blur on the horizon.
-City and spires were drenched in warm autumn light.
+Pixelated colors flooded the floor, stirring memories of impractical magic.
+"Software is a story," he said, as a blur zipped across the horizon.
+The city and its spires were drenched in warm autumn light.

-"Code just a way to tell it."
+"Code the way to tell it," he added aloud, while writing a recursive loop to screen.

-A fairy zipped inside his room that night.
-Sparks danced around her as she stood atop the little gold lamp beside him.
+That night, a fairy darted inside the boy's room as he slept.
+She skid to a swift stop on the dark lamp beside him.
+"He still believes," she sang down its spout.

-"He believes," she sang down its spout.
-An angry blue spark shot out, then its metal grew warm and took on a purple glow.
+An angry blue bolt shot out.

-But that, of course, is another story.
+Then the gold grew warm and took on a purple glow...but, that's another story.